To say the least, choosing the platform or software to use to support your online learning environment is a major undertaking.

-Unfortunately, there is no “one-size-fits-all” solution for every organisation when it comes to integrations and add-ons.
+Unfortunately, there is no “one-size-fits-all” solution for every organization when it comes to integrations and add-ons.
 Make a list of integrations that suit your requirements and then calculate your expenses from there.

 When you opt-in or visit their websites, both LearnDash and WP Courseware make it simple to take advantage of special prices.
 They both provide a 30-day money-back guarantee, which is helpful if you’re not completely pleased with your choice.

 Other tier choices are available with both LearnDash and WP Courseware.
-The number of licences you obtain on each tier is the primary difference.
+The number of licenses you obtain on each tier is the primary difference.

-The following is a list of LearnDash’s tier choices and site licencing limitations:
+The following is a list of LearnDash’s tier choices and site licensing limitations: